radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 dedicated section for that later in the document.
 -->

 Today, users of Radius and future adopters of Radius use many Kubernetes-specific tools in their production workflows.
 Most of these tools operate on Kubernetes resources exclusively - which presents a problem when trying to deploy resources defined in Bicep manifests.
-This design proposes the creation of a new Kubernetes controller (BicepDeployment controller) in Radius that will allow users to deploy resources defined in Bicep manifests using Kubernetes tooling.
+This design proposes the creation of a new Kubernetes reconciler in Radius called the BicepDeployment Reconciler that will allow users to deploy resources defined in Bicep manifests using Kubernetes tooling.

 ## Today's Status

-TODO (willsmith)
+Today, Radius users are unable to deploy resources defined in Bicep manifests using Kubernetes tooling.
+This is because Kubernetes tools do not understand Bicep manifests.
+Users must use the Radius CLI to deploy resources defined in Bicep manifests.

 ## Terms and definitions